“They told us to save for retirement. We knew investing, while you’re young, was important.”

 I couldn’t shake that thought on the drive back to my office.
 You need health to enjoy wealth.
 So simple.
 So obvious.
 So forgotten.

-By most measures, I know a lot of successful Millennials.
+I see a lot of successful Millennials.
 The majority earned advanced degrees and were quickly ascending their professional ladders.
 They owned waterfront homes.
 They drove European cars.
 They drank rare whiskeys.

 They worked hard for their money.
 But as their bank accounts swelled, so did their waistlines.
 Their careers moved forward as fast as their hairlines receded backward.
 They navigated digestion issues, fertility problems, fatigue and early stages of heart disease as they rushed from meeting to meeting.

 What price are Millennials paying for success?
-These people are diligent about creating wealth.
+People in my generation are diligent about creating wealth.
 The luxury watch.
 The private schools.
 The country clubs.
 All the financial details are thought through.
 All but one.
 In their envisioned future, they’re perfectly healthy.
 Even as their health is quietly starting to decline.

 They are all falling into the same trap as our parents.
 Health becomes fragile.
 It’s not an annuity that passively appreciates over time.
 Without proper care, health quickly becomes a depreciating asset.
 They are planning a detailed future while neglecting the most important detail: You need health to enjoy wealth.